 - A malicious insider: this is a person who acts maliciously with intent.
 This may be someone who has access to sensitive information, for example, a sales administrator, an exec, or an IT staff member with privileges.
 With access to so much sensitive data, what happens if the employee decides to leave or develops a grudge against the company?
 What if they send this data outside the company, or try to sell it for cash?

 - A non-malicious insider: this is a person who unintentionally violates data protection and compliance policy.
 Clearly, these insiders greatly outnumber the former group.
-Many of these employees are just trying to get through their working day and might violate policies without meaning to do so.
+They violate policies without meaning to do so.
 For instance, they may email confidential documents to their personal address in order to carry on working at home.
 Either way, the company’s confidential data is still at risk.

 According to Harvard Business Review, insider threats account for 39% of all data breaches.
 The actions of someone inside the company can make your business vulnerable, damage your company’s reputation and cost you millions of dollars.According to @HarvardBusinessReview, insider threats account for 39% of all data breaches.
 Click To Tweet